lorenzo-cmyk/PF_INGSW_2023_24/src/main/java/it/polimi/ingsw/am32/message/MessageTypes.md

 }
 ```

-- PlayerReconnectedMessage: sent by the Server to notify the other players that a player has reconnected.
+- PlayerReconnectedMessage: sent by the Server to notify the other players that a player has reconnected (not in lobby phase).
 ```json
 {
   "type": "PlayerReconnectedMessage",